Sinkhorn Divergences for Unbalanced Optimal Transport: Sample Complexity - Proof of Theorem

-We differentiate the operator $x\mapsto\dotp{\be}{e^{(\g-\C(x,.)) / \epsilon}}$.
-An application of the dominated convergence theorem similar to Proposition~\ref{lem-smin-continuous} proves that it is as smooth as the cost $\C$ and that the differentiation and integration can be swapped.
+\textbf{Differentiation under the integral.} We differentiate the operator $x\mapsto\dotp{\be}{e^{(\g-\C(x,.)) / \epsilon}}$.
+An application of the dominated convergence theorem similar to Lemma~\ref{lem-smin-cost-regular} proves that it is as smooth as the cost $\C$ and that the differentiation and integration can be swapped.
 In other words

 Applying Proposition~\ref{prop-faadibruno} to $h = \exp\circ(-\C / \epsilon)$ defined on $\R^d\rightarrow\R\rightarrow\R$ gives

 Note that the norm $\norms{.}_\infty$ verifies $\norms{\f\g}_\infty\leq\norms{\f}_\infty\norms{\g}_\infty$.